 - ripe mangos.
 Look for a mango that yields slightly to gentle pressure.
 A well-ripened mango ensures a naturally sweet and smooth puree.

 - mayonnaise.
 Provides creaminess and richness.
-Use our homemade recipe for a wholesome, healthy version.
+Use our homemade mayonnaise for a wholesome, healthy version.

 - capers.
 These add a briny, tangy contrast.
 If you prefer a milder taste, give them a quick rinse to reduce some of their saltiness.